-This week, The Irrawaddy discusses the increasing use of the controversial Article 66(d) of the Telecommunications Law.
+The Irrawaddy discusses the new proposed draft of the Telecommunications Law, the controversial Article 66(d) and recent arrests of journalists.

 Myanmar Press Council must stand with reporters if they are to escape unlawful association charges, says Media Law consultant U Khin Maung Myint.